otmanjai/DDNRS-ERSN/docs/source/index.rst

 ..
-OpenNTP documentation master file, created by sphinx-quickstart on Sun Aug 18 20:09:06 2019.
+DDNRST-ERSN documentation master file, created by sphinx-quickstart on Sun Aug 18 20:09:06 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.